Online Resource Allocation via Static Bundle Pricing: Online Network Routing: The Proof of Theorem

-In this section, we extend our framework to the setting where items correspond to edges and buyers correspond to routing requests in a general graph.
-Let $G = (V,E)$ be an undirected graph equipped with an integer capacity function $c : E \to \mathbb{Z}_{>0}$.
-Each buyer $b\in[n]$ is associated with a publicly known source-destination pair $(s_b,t_b)$.
+We next extend our framework to the slightly more general setting where items correspond to edges and buyers correspond to routing requests in a network.
+Let $G = (V,E)$ be directed network equipped with an integer capacity function $c : E \to \mathbb{Z}_{>0}$.
+Each buyer $b\in[n]$ is associated with a publicly known source-target pair $(s_b,t_b)$.
 Upon arrival, buyer $b$ draws a value $v_b$ from a known distribution $\mathcal{D}_b$.
-Buyer $b$ derives value $v_b$ if and only if they receive a bundle of edges that contains a path connecting $s_b$ to $t_b$; otherwise their utility is zero.
-We proceed to prove \Cref{thm:graph}.
+Buyer $b$ derives value $v_b$ if they receive bundle of edges that contains a path connecting $s_b$ to $t_b$; otherwise their value is zero.